Erdogan's nationalist ally ignites Turkey snap poll talk - Journal du Cameroun

 The date of August 26 would coincide with the anniversary of the 1071 Battle of Malazgirt where pre-Ottoman tribes defeated the Byzantines in a victory celebrated with increasing fervour in modern Turkey in recent years.

-Economists say that the government wants to keep the economy booming to create a positive momentum ahead of the elections.

-“The government appears determined to keep the economy growing rapidly ahead of national elections… regardless of the costs,” credit ratings agency Moody’s said in a note this week.
+Credit rating agency Moody’s said in a note this week the government appeared determined to keep the economy growing rapidly ahead of the polls “regardless of the costs”.